 Supreme State Prosecutor v Ribičič (Mitja), Order on Whether to Open Pre-Trial Criminal Investigation, Ks 962/2006, ILDC 523 (SI 2006), 27th June 2006, Slovenia; Ljubljana; Regional Court

 Eighty-six year old Ribičič was suspected of having ordered the murder of 217 people without trial while he was deputy head of the Slovenian branch of the Yugoslav communist secret service ‘OZNA’.
-As the dreadful event had occurred in the aftermath of World War II, the legal issue before the court was whether crimes against the civilian population, criminalised in Article 374 of the Criminal Code, could also be committed in time of peace as suggested by international instruments.
+As the dreadful event had occurred in the aftermath of the Second World War, the legal issue before the court was whether crimes against the civilian population, criminalized in Article 374 of the Criminal Code, could also be committed in time of peace as suggested by international instruments.

 21 The disposition of Article 374 of the Penal Code of the Republic of Slovenia, before its amendments in 2004, defines war crimes against civil populations in the time of war, armed conflict or occupation; but, as was already stated, in this context of evaluation it is important to take into consideration the quoted Charter of the International Military Tribunal at Nuremberg and the Decree ratifying the Convention on the Non-Applicability of Statutory Limitations to War Crimes and.
 Crimes Against Humanity.
 The quoted provisions on the one hand show that these two international treaties define the punishability of and the non-applicability of statutory limitations also for crimes against humanity which were committed in time of peace and on the other hand place themselves above provisions of national legal systems in the sense that they determine the punishability when such offences do not represent a violation of the national laws of the country in which the offence was committed.
 Here we should mention that the provision of Article 4 of the Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity imposes the obligation on State Parties to adopt, in accordance with their own constitutional procedures, all legislative and other measures needed to ensure that the legislative and other provisions on statutory limitations do not apply to the prosecution and punishment of crimes under Article 1 and 2 of the Convention and that any such provisions on statutory limitation are nullified.
 The State Parties, one of which was the former Yugoslavia, and the Republic of Slovenia adopted the international treaties which were signed by Yugoslavia and which pertain to the Republic of Slovenia, which have therefore accepted the obligation that they will, also in the subsequent legislative provisions, enable the prosecution of criminal offences, including crimes against humanity as defined by the aforementioned international treaties.’